mitshah1207/avon/README.md

 ## Challenges indoors

 **Very noise sensitive to the following:**
 - Thunder and fireworks are the absolute worst thing for him and make him run around and bark.
-Very stressful for him, so far nothing has worked.
-May need light sedatives when predictable.
+- Currently working on saying "thunder" when it occurs, and throwing treats down
+-
 **Getting better with the following noises:**
 - Plane noises.
 Working on deconditioning.
 If hears plane  --> "good plane" --> looks at us & gets treat
 - Other dogs barking outdoors but fairly rare.
 If hears dog  --> "good dog" --> looks at us & gets treat